red-green-coding/red-green-coding.github.io/_posts/2024-11-12-jekyll-apexcharts.md

 ---
 layout: post
-title:  "Embedding ApexCharts.js in a Jekyll Blog Post"
+title:  "Embedding ApexCharts.js chart in a Jekyll Blog Post"
 categories: [jekyll]
-tags: jekyll apexcharts
+tags: jekyll apexcharts chart
 apexcharts: true
 ---

-To add charts to our blog posts, we needed a Jekyll integration but couldn’t find a suitable plugin.
-Here’s the custom solution we developed.
-It leverages [ApexCharts.js][apexcharts], a flexible JavaScript library that makes it easy to create appealing visualizations, and is inspired by ideas from the [Notepad.ONGHU][notepad.onghu] blog.
+To integrate charts into our blog posts, we initially searched for a suitable Jekyll plugin but didn’t find one that met our needs.
+This led us to create a custom solution using [ApexCharts.js][apexcharts].
+ApexCharts proved to be easy to integrate, flexible, and capable of producing appealing visualizations.
+Inspired by ideas from the [Notepad.ONGHU][notepad.onghu] blog, here’s our approach.

-Our goal was to embed an ApexChart with configurations like this:
+Our solution ended up allowing us to embed ApexCharts into our blog posts with configurations like this:

 <pre>
 ```apexchart